 Action Note

 3 Lubricate the sealing with grease just before fitting.
 (Not too early - there is a risk of dirt and foreign particles adhering to the sealing.)
+Article number is specified in Equipment on page 193.

 Fill 2/3 of the space between the dust lip and the main lip with grease.
 If the sealing is without dust lip, just lubricate the main lip with a thin layer of grease.
-Article number is specified in Equipment on page 189.
-A B C xx2000000071 A Main lip B Grease
+A Main lip

+B Grease C Dust lip

 4 Mount the sealing correctly with a mounting tool.
 Never hammer directly on the sealing as this may result in leakage.
-C Dust lip

 xx2000000072

 A Gap